QinMing/Nachos-Operating-System/readme.md

 $ sudo apt-get install gcc-multilib g++-multilib lib32stdc++6
 ```

-(Not sure if this works with other versions of Ubuntu or Linux.)
+(Not sure if this works with other versions of Ubuntu or Linux dists.)